Ivo Scapolo

-Ivo Scapolo (born 24 July 1953) is an Italian prelate of the Catholic Church who has worked in the diplomatic service of the Holy See since 1984, and has served as nuncio in Bolivia, Rwanda, Chile and Portugal.
+Ivo Scapolo (born 24 July 1953) is an Italian prelate of the Catholic Church who has worked in the diplomatic service of the Holy See since 1984, and served as nuncio in Bolivia, Rwanda, Chile and Portugal.
 He has been an archbishop since 2002.

-Education and Priestly Service
+Early years

 Ivo Scapolo was born 24 July 1953 in Terrassa Padovana, Province of Padua.
 He was ordained a priest on 4 June 1978 in Padua.

+Diplomatic career

 After earning a doctorate in canon law, he entered the diplomatic service of the Holy See on 1 May 1984.
 He filled positions in the offices representing the Holy See in Angola, Portugal, and the United States, and worked in Rome in the Section for Relations with States of the Secretariat of State.

-Diplomatic career